coilysiren/algo-zone/README.md

 ### sort script

-given the name of randomized file and the name of a sorted file, sorts the randomized file in memory and compares that result
+given the name of randomized file and the name of a sorted file, sorts the randomized file in memory and compares that result against the sorted file

 #### usage / inputs: